 I seem to be a lifer when it comes to Central & Eastern Europe.
-At least that’s how it must seem to family and friends back home in the United States.
-It’s hard for me to explain, sometimes, how a relatively obscure part of Europe can seem so compelling -- or at least interesting enough to plan a professional career and better part of a life around.
+At least that’s how it must seem to my family and friends back home in the United States.
+It’s hard for me to explain, sometimes, how a relatively "remote" part of Europe can seem so compelling -- or at least interesting enough to plan a professional career and the better part of a life around.

-Ironically, it was only in Professor Sanders’s smallish colloquium – while casually chewing the fat with a dozen or so other students about cultures we scarcely knew the first thing about -- where I finally started to feel at home.
+Ironically, it was only in Professor Sanders’s smallish colloquium – while casually chewing the fat with a dozen or so other grad students about cultures we scarcely knew the first thing about -- where I finally started to feel at home.

-I can still picture the class in my mind’s eye.
+I can still see the class in my mind’s eye.
 We met once a week in the evening in a room that was bigger than what we needed (probably because the class required a space with a film projector).
-Sanders played the part of European dissident in New York flawlessly.
-I remember his stringy hair, dapper, elbow-patched blazer, and vaguely hard-to-place European accent.
-He conveyed an obvious love for the subject through a big, infectious smile.
+Sanders played the part of the "European dissident in New York" flawlessly.
+I remember his long, stringy hair, dapper, elbow-patched blazer, and vaguely hard-to-place European accent.
+He conveyed an obvious love for the subject through his big, infectious smile.

 Most importantly, he had impeccable taste when it came to choosing books and films.
-To refresh my memory for this post, I’ve pulled out our old syllabus and have it in front of me now on my kitchen table.
+To refresh my memory for this post, I’ve pulled out our old syllabus and have it in front of me on my kitchen table.
 Anyone wanting a grounding in pre-1989 Central European literature and film could do worse than simply combing through his recommendations and checking off the titles one-by-one (I’ve posted scans of the syllabus here; double-click on the image to bring up a readable version).

 Reading the outline, I see where Sanders cleverly divided the four decades that the course would span (from the end of World War II through the mid-1980s) into five broad historical themes.
 This allowed him to group together works from all of the different countries and cultures and still have something consequential to say about each.
 People from outside Central & Eastern Europe often don’t realize how different Poles, Czechs, Hungarians, Romanians and the others really are from each other -- and how challenging it can be to make meaningful generalizations.